 - How long do I plan to stay in my home?

 - Do you have an adequate emergency savings fund of three to six months of household living expenses?

 - Do you have a lot of high-interest credit cards or loans?

-Once you have built sufficient equity in your home, you should ask your lender to remove private mortgage insurance, or PMI.
-Paying down your loan principal at a faster rate helps eliminate PMI payments more quickly, which also saves you money in the long run.
+Once you have built sufficient equity in your home (at least 20 percent), ask your lender to remove private mortgage insurance, or PMI.
+Paying down your mortgage principal at a faster rate helps eliminate PMI payments more quickly, which also saves you money in the long run.